AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/cropping_module_guide.rst

 You can then choose the size of the cropped volume, which will be constant throughout the process; make sure it is correct beforehand.
 Setting a larger size than the size of the image will cause issues.
-Support for dynamically changing the crop size might be added in the future.

 Once you are ready, you can press **Start** to start the review process.